erotronik/M5-Remote/README.md

 This modified project adds RGB Rotary encoders that can light the knobs, and allows the installation of an LED in the push-button.

 Furthermore, communication with the board is switched to I2C, using a PWM controller for the LEDs and a port expander for the Rotary encoders.
 Note that this means that this modification is *not compatible* with the software written for the original OSSM M5 Remote.
-Currently, there only is a skeleton project [that sketches how to interface with the components on the board](https://github.com/shiny-mira/m5-controller-src).
+Currently, there only is a skeleton project [that sketches how to interface with the components on the board in the Firmware folder](./Firmware).

 The modified PCB design can be found in the `Hardware/PCB` folder.